Course Catalog - Science

 Advanced Chemistry (10-12) #3311

 Students in this advanced course investigate the same topics as Chemistry, enriched with higher level content and lab investigations.
-(Minimum 40% lab)
+(Minimum 40% scientific engineering practices)

-PR: One unit of HS science and Algebra I
+PR: One credit of high school science and Algebra I

 SEM: 2 Science CR: 1